 - Rehabilitating water infrastructure, providing sanitation facilities and supporting hygiene promotion activities.

 - Providing livelihood opportunities for displaced and returnee families, allowing them to access income while displaced or recently returned.
 Protection activities including service mapping, information provision and cash for protection, and regular community dialog sessions are also mainstreamed throughout with a gender-sensitive lens and focus.

 - As the frontline recedes, Oxfam plans to expand its operations to include new areas in Central Iraq.
 This includes recently establishing the Oxfam Baghdad office which will coordinate nationwide advocacy and enable partner-led responses to crises as they arise in Baghdad and the surrounding area.

 The Mosul response

-Since June 2014, Mosul (the second most populated city in Iraq) and its surrounding areas have been under the control of ISIS.
+Since 9th July 2017, the city of Mosul has been retaken from ISIS by the Iraqi Security Forces.
+Mosul (the second most populated city in Iraq) and its surrounding areas had been under the control of ISIS since June 2014.

 Mosul residents are starting to return home, of the 900,000 people that have fled over 200,000 people have already gone back to rebuild their lives.
 These families continue to face severe risks from revenge attacks and explosives, and a lack of clean water, healthcare, and other basic services.
 Men, women and children returning to Mosul must be supported with adequate information, guarantees of security, aid from humanitarian agencies, and access to social services.